 N.U. from the Aegean Migrant Solidarity team interviewed F., a Kurdish man from Turkey, accused of human smuggling after arriving in Greece.

-NU: How was your relationship with the people from Turkey?
+NU: How was the trip?

 First published in birartibir.org